- Optimizely X Web Experimentation

 Use the Segment dropdown to drill down into a segment of your visitors.

-In Optimizely X, the default segments are:
+For Optimizely X Web Experimentation, the default segments are:

 Browser: Firefox, Google Chrome, Internet Explorer, Opera, Safari, Unknown